-The Discharger shall comply with the detection monitoring program provisions of Title 27 for groundwater, surface water, and the unsaturated zone in accordance with Standard Monitoring Specifications in Section I of the SPRRs and the Monitoring Specifications in Section F of the WDRs.
-All monitoring shall be conducted in accordance with the most recently approved Sample Collection and Analysis Plan, which includes quality assurance/quality control standards.
+The Discharger shall comply with the detection monitoring program provisions of Title 27 for groundwater and surface water in accordance with Standard Monitoring Specifications in Section I of the SPRRs and the Monitoring Specifications in Section F of the WDRs.
+All monitoring shall be conducted in accordance with the approved Sample Collection and Analysis Plan, which includes quality assurance/quality control standards.

 All compliance monitoring wells established for the detection monitoring program shall constitute the monitoring points for the groundwater Water Quality Protection Standard.
-All detection monitoring program groundwater monitoring wells and unsaturated zone monitoring devices shall be sampled and analyzed for monitoring parameters and constituents of concern (COCs) as indicated and listed in Tables I through IV.
+All detection monitoring program groundwater monitoring wells, leachate, and surface water monitoring points shall be sampled and analyzed for monitoring parameters and constituents of concern (COCs) as indicated and listed in Tables I through V.